 A successful example in Bulgaria is the AI chatbot of Reverse Dermatology Clinic, which in just 16 months answered over 10,000 questions from over 1,400 clients and the communication was mostly after business hours (35%).
 You can read the entire case study on the successful implementation of the Reverse AI chatbot here.

 Apart from being popular and used by large enterprises, AI chatbots are also used by small and medium-sized businesses to improve customer experience and save time and resources.
-They are used by beauty salons, small online stores, guest houses, as well as universities, libraries, and much more to present their products and services in a more innovative and useful way.
+They are used by beauty salons, small online stores, guest houses, as well as universities, libraries, galleries, small and big hotels, fitness, associations, translation agencies, etc., and much more to present their products and services in a more innovative and useful way.

 Rochester University wanted to provide students and teachers with easy access to mental health information.
 They chose to do this with a smart chatbot.
 Their chatbot helps students and teachers take care of their physical and mental health by even providing them with materials for meditation and training.
 AI chatbots are used globally in educational institutions to get acquainted with curriculums and exam sessions, necessary documents for registrations and meetings for consultations, as well as optimizing frequently asked questions and introduction of upcoming events, competitions, and many other benefits.